What Should I Do If My Spouse Wants a Divorce?

 Steps To Take If Your Spouse Wants a Divorce

-No one can really be prepared to hear that his or her spouse wants a divorce, even if your relationship has been difficult.
+No one can really be prepared to hear that their spouse wants a divorce, even if your relationship has been difficult.
 If your spouse has indicated to you that he or she wants a divorce, here are a few steps you can take to help protect yourself:

 - First, ask your spouse to try marriage counseling – sometimes divorce can be avoided if both parties are willing to be open-minded and to commit to working on mending the relationship.